Synthesis of Annotated Colorectal Cancer Tissue Images from Gland Layout: Method

-Our aim is to develop the framework to construct the colorectal tissue image having benign/normal grade of cancer and its corresponding tissue component mask highlighting glandular regions, from the input gland layout.
+Our aim is to develop the framework to construct the colorectal cancer tissue image and its corresponding tissue component mask highlighting glandular regions, from the input gland layout.
 The gland layout can be described as a first quadrant Cartesian plane where users can arrange glands on its 2-d spatial locations.
 The gland layout is consumed by the framework $f$ that constructs the tissue component mask first, which later assists to generate the complete tissue image of size $N \times N$ pixels.
 The overview is given in Figure \ref{scene_generation_idea}.
 Below we describe the main components of the proposed framework:

 The input gland layout can be assumed as a set of $n$ glands, $G_{layout} = \{g_k \equiv (\overrightarrow{l_k}, \overrightarrow{s_k}) \mid k = 1,2...n \}$, where $\overrightarrow{l_k}$ and $\overrightarrow{s_k}$ denote the location and size vectors respectively of the gland $g_k$.
 The gland $g_k$ is characterized by a gland specific vector $\overrightarrow{z_k}$ sampled from the Gaussian noise $z\sim \mathcal{N}(0,1)$.
 The Gaussian noise is used to ensure the variable appearance of glandular objects in the final image.
 The gland specific vector $\overrightarrow{z_k}$ is passed through the \textit{affine transformation} $A$, generating $n$ latent embeddings $\{ a_k \mid k = 1,2...n \}$ of dimensionality $D$, i.e., $a_k = A(\overrightarrow{z_k};\theta_{A})$, where $\theta_{A}$ represents the function's trainable weights.